mui/toolpad/docs/data/toolpad/core/components/dashboard-layout/dashboard-layout.md

 {{"demo": "DashboardLayoutPattern.js", "height": 400, "iframe": true}}

-### Mini variant sidebar
+### Disabling collapsible sidebar

-In this variant of the layout sidebar it defaults to a compact mini-drawer with icons only in desktop and tablet viewports that can be expanded/collapsed to show more details.
+The layout sidebar is collapsible to a mini-drawer (with icons only) in desktop and tablet viewports.
+This behavior can be disabled with the `disableMiniSidebar` prop.

-{{"demo": "DashboardLayoutMiniSidebar.js", "height": 400, "iframe": true}}
+{{"demo": "DashboardLayoutNoMiniSidebar.js", "height": 400, "iframe": true}}

 ## Account